 Receiving is essential.
-Our very first breaths were the first gift of life that required receiving.
+Our very first breaths were the first gift of life and breathing requires receiving.

 So to all those pleasers out there, give yourself permission to receive.

-For more detailed support and advice, get our e-book, Advice from an Ex-People Pleaser: How to Stop Being a People Pleaser.
+For support and skills to empower you, get our e-book, Advice from an Ex-People Pleaser: How to Stop Being a People Pleaser.